maivincent/arribachocolat/_i18n/en/_posts/2023-12-09-conexion-100-virgin.md

 ---
 layout: post
 title:  "Conexion - Virgin - 100% Cacao Arriba"
-tags: [Noir, Pur]
+tags: [Dark, Pure]
 categories: [Conexion]

 ---

-Encore un chocolat 100% qui défie les stéréotype.
-Conexion démontre ici un cacao fin et léger.
-Après un petit coup intense de poivre noir et de whisky, le chocolat fondant laisse s'échapper des notes douces de violette et de réglisse.
+Another 100% chocolate that defies stereotypes.
+Conexion demonstrates here a fine and light cocoa.
+After a brief intense kick of black pepper and whiskey, the melting chocolate releases gentle notes of violet and licorice.

-Parfaitement équilibré au niveau de la texture et de l'astringence, c'est un chocolat 100% qui se mange tout seul.
-Un coup de maître de Conexion.
+Perfectly balanced in terms of texture and astringency, it's a 100% chocolate that stands well on its own.
+A masterstroke by Conexion.

-### Notes
+### Evaluation

-_Unicité_: 5
+_Uniqueness_: 5
 _Finesse_: 5
-_Confort_: 4.5
+_Comfort_: 4.5
-_Intensité_: 5
+_Intensity_: 5
-_Impression générale_: 4.5
+_General impression_: 4.5

-**Note finale**: 24/25
+**Final evaluation**: 24/25